KyujinHan/NeRF_details_code_analysis/README.md

 This code, Canonical_NeRF class forward() function's argument is (self, x) You must change the Canonical_NeRF input (self, x, t)
 ```

+Or, you just use 'D-NeRF not_change_version.ipynb', you can use pretrain-weights!
+There are some visualization methods.

 ------------
 # Other thing